-Certificate Certificate Ministry Grain Phytosanitary Certificate Grain Analysis Certificate Certificate of Weight or Packing list Fumigation Certificate Certify that the plants, part of plants or products or other regulated articles described have been inspected and/or tested according to appropriate official procedures and are considered to be free from quarantine pests specified by the importing contracting party and conform to current phytosanitary requirements of the importing country including those for regulated non-quarantine pests Imported grain meets the importers quality specifications Provides marks and numbers and other important information about the shipment Attests that the stated quantity and type of exported grain was fumigated on the indicated date Phytosanitary concern Grain quality To expedite customs clearance Grain quality MOA and importing company Importing company Forest Products International Conformity Certification Program The goods stated below according to the attached invoice and exported from (name of the country) have been subjected to laboratory tests and proven to be in compliance with the approved standards in Kingdom of Saudi Arabia Product quality SFDA
+Product Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Grain Phytosanitary Certificate Certify that the plants, part of plants or products or other regulated articles described have been inspected and/or tested according to appropriate official procedures and are considered to be free from quarantine pests specified by the importing contracting party and conform to current phytosanitary requirements of the importing country including those for regulated non-quarantine pests.
+Phytosanitary concern MOA Grain Analysis Certificate Imported grain meets the importers quality specifications.
+Grain quality Certificate of Weight or Packing list Provides marks and numbers and other important information about the shipment.
+To expedite customs clearance MOA and importing company Fumigation Certificate Attests that the stated quantity and type of exported grain was fumigated on the indicated date.
+Grain quality Importing company Forest Products International Conformity Certification Program The goods stated below according to the attached invoice and exported from (name of the country) have been subjected to Product quality SFDA laboratory tests and proven to be in compliance with the approved standards in Kingdom of Saudi Arabia.